ghostm68/hotbot/README.md

 # huggingface_flask_chatbot
 Inferences to AI models like Bloom, GPT Neo etc, from a web page in Flask

-It needs a token that is retrieve from Hugging Face website ( sign up is required )
+It needs a token that is retrieve from Hugging Face website ( sign up is required ).
+Once logged in to Huggingface, upper right, settings, access token-> new token

 Installation ( Linux ):